JDoinkus/auto-hide-discord-channel-list/README.md

 3. Replace where it says "*/ Insert code here */" with the CSS code you copied.
 4. Click the Save button in the top left of the screen.
 5. Click the extension icon again, and make sure the toggle next to the style is enabled.

 ### 3rd Party Discord Clients (for the Discord app)
+**WARNING!:** Using 3rd party clients is technically against Discord's TOS.
+Use at your own risk.

 #### Vencord
 https://vencord.dev